SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 Positive
 : Note that StreamBridge does not send the output of the function as message, but rather can be used to send a message whenever needed during processing.
 This can come in handle to send alerts during processing.

-🛠 To test this out go ahead and open up the `Try-Me` tab.
+🛠 To test this out go ahead and open up the "Try-Me" tab.
 On the *Subscriber* side subscribe to "solace/cid/>".
 On the *Publisher* side, click "Show Advanced", set a "Correlation ID" of 1 and send a message to the `a/b/c` topic.
 Change the "Correlation ID" value to 2 and send again.
 You should now see that the app is publishing to dynamic topics and your *Subscriber* is consuming them.